We have explained in many previous articles how condominium ownership is the safest and easiest way for foreigners to own real estate in Thailand.

 The advantage of the offshore company when it comes to inheritance is that a company does not “die” and the condominium remains registered under the company name.

-The passing of an owner means that, provided that succession of the company shares has been taken care of, the beneficiaries simply take over the company.
+The death of an owner means that, provided that succession of the company shares has been taken care of, the beneficiaries simply take over the company.
 And with the company comes the ownership of the Thai condominium.

 As for taxation, the property itself has not been sold, only the offshore company, so this attracts no tax liability in Thailand.